lindosystems/lindoapi.jl/README.md

 `uDict`: A dictionary of Data with keys of type String and data of any datatype.
 This is pass through data to access within the callback function.

-This sample  demonstrates the flexibility of uDict as passthrough data.
-Also the ease of writing a callback function, and initializing a `LogFunction` type.
-Finally how to set the callback with `MOI.set()`.
+This sample demonstrates the flexibility of uDict as passthrough data, the ease of writing a callback function, initializing a LogFunction type, and how to set a callback with `MOI.set()`.
 ```julia
 uDict = Dict(
 "Prefix"     => "Custom Callback",